intuition-dev/INTUITION2/_doc/docs/res.md

 ### Creators of Meta

 We were involved with Struts and SilverStream.
-We plan to make MetaBake more popular than Struts.
+We plan to make MetaBake more popular than both.